Garden City, NY Driving Without a License Lawyer

 Fighting for clients caught driving without a license

-New York State requires that every individual operating a motor vehicle be in possession of a driver license.
+New York State requires that every individual operating a motor vehicle be in possession of a driver’s license.
 Driving without one is a serious offense that comes with overwhelming consequences.
-If you knew or should have known about the trouble with your license and were caught driving without one, you could be charged with an aggravated unlicensed operation of a motor vehicle ticket (AUO), which is a quite serious offense.
-If you didn’t have knowledge of a troubled license, you may face a small traffic infraction.
-To fully understand your case and protect your future, you should contact an attorney to guide you through the law and passionately fight the charges.
+If you knew or should have known about the trouble with your license and were caught driving without one, you could be charged with aggravated unlicensed operation of a motor vehicle ticket (AUO), which is a quite serious offense.
+If you didn’t know you had a problem with your license, you may face a small traffic infraction.
+To fully understand your case and protect your future, you should contact an attorney to guide you through the law and passionately fight your charges.
 If you need quality legal services from an experienced legal team, contact Grunwald & Seman, P.C. as soon as possible.

 The difference between driving without a license and an AUO is monstrous.
 Driving without a license is a traffic infraction.
 An AUO is a serious problem.
 If you knew about your license’s status and willfully operated a vehicle, you have a serious problem and will need an effective attorney immediately.
 An AUO conviction is a criminal matter that can subject you to possible jail time and a potentially permanent criminal record.

 Driving without a license is a fixable ticket that comes with fines ranging from $75 to $300, and potential imprisonment of no more than 15 days.
 It is almost unheard of for someone to be sent to jail over the infraction and most of the time, it is a fixable ticket if you left your license at home and can easily prove that you have a valid one.
 An aggravated unlicensed operation of a motor vehicle is another story.

 A conviction of an AUO in the third degree means that you knew or should have reasonably known about the problem with your license.
 You willfully ignored the direction of the court, This offense is a misdemeanor.
 It comes with potential fines between $200 and $500 and potential imprisonment up to 30 days